 6.3.6 Editorial revisions of adopted resolutions should be kept to the minimum or to what is strictly necessary for its efficient implementation.

-6.3.7 If only editorial updates are required to a WTSA resolution, editorial updates could be entrusted to TSB in the publication of the Resolution.
+6.3.7 If only editorial updates are required to a WTSA resolution, the necessary editorial amendments could be entrusted by WTSA to TSB in the publication of the Resolution.

+6.3.8 All PP and WTSA Resolutions in the same category/subject should be examined and reviewed during the preparation of WTSA in regional preparatory meetings and inter-regional coordination meetings.
+A WTSA Resolution streamlining candidates list should be provided by TSB based on all of the liaisons (ref to 6.3.3) for further consideration of ITU-T members.

 7 Guidelines for drafting WTSA Resolutions